 Streaming & Torrenting

 The free version of TunnelBear is absolutely no good for streaming or torrenting.
-Not only were we not able to stream content from either Netflix or BBC iPlayer, the ridiculously stingy 500MB monthly data cap means that you won’t be able to watch much more than half an hour of high definition video content.
+Not only were we not able to stream content from either Netflix or BBC iPlayer, the ridiculously stingy 500MB monthly data cap means that you won’t be able to watch much more than half an hour of HD video content.
 If you’re looking for quick, easy access to popular streaming sites, you’re most likely going to have to consider a paid provider – our top pick is ExpressVPN.

 Encryption & Security